krmanik/ankidroiddocs/src/deck-overview.md

 Allows you to configure some options related to the current deck, such as the number of new cards and reviews to introduce each day.
 Please see the [desktop documentation](https://docs.ankiweb.net/deck-options.html) for more information about these study options.

 #### Unbury
-This option is only visble when the selected deck has cards that have been manually or automatically buried.
+This option is only visible when the selected deck has cards that have been manually or automatically buried.